relick/ld-55/Idea1.md

 Or the practical answer, you can discover the cameras and the trip wires, and either avoid them, or craft a device to disarm them

 While I get started with the assets and the coding, I can have a think about any puzzles, maybe just doing above is still a shit ton to aim for in just 2 days, I've not even mentioned music too, so adding more puzzles might be the worst idea

+Steps for today:
+Write 3 'books':
+1) Earth as seen from space
+2) The landlord as an ant on a leaf
+3) Colour isn't real

+Book reading system
+//Book model

+Gameover outside fence, until state changes, colour fade win on portal entry